Nfinger/docs/source/includes/_goldmine.md

 id | The ID of the specific network nodeId | The ID of the specified Node

-## Get logs for a specific Network Node
+## Networks: Get logs for a specific Network Node

 ```shell
 curl -i \